aliahmed204/Php_E-commerce/README.md

  Approve or reject items, categories, and comments.

  User Role: Regular users have limited access until their actions are approved by
- administrators:
- User Registration: Users can register for an account.
+ administrators: User Registration: Users can register for an account.
  Item Submission: Users can add items to the system, but these items are not immediately visible until approved.
  Comment Submission: Users can post comments, but comments may require approval before becoming visible.
- Approval Process: The system includes an approval process for items, categories, and
- comments:
- Item and Category Approval: Administrators review and approve or reject items and categories to ensure quality and compliance with guidelines.
+ Approval Process: The system includes an approval process for items, categories, and comments:Item and Category Approval: Administrators review and approve or reject items and categories to ensure quality and compliance with guidelines.
  Comment Approval: Administrators can approve or reject user comments to maintain a positive and safe user experience.

 ### User Experience